Reuben Sandwich Recipe

 What is a Reuben Sandwich?

 A traditional Reuben is made on buttered and toasted rye bread and then stacked with sauerkraut, corned beef, Swiss cheese and topped with Russian or Thousand Island dressing.
 When you bite into it, it’s crispy and crunchy on the outside and full of creamy goodness on the inside.
-The flavor and texture combos in this sandwich are bonkers.
+The flavor and texture combos in this sandwich are so yummy!

 Homemade Russian Dressing in a jar